Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 Yes:

 - in the API, see "Business date and time" section in [API definition][api-definition]
+  - dates from 18 March 2019 available, or from 11 December 2018 for ETD-only requests
 - on GUI, use "Historical calculation" checkbox

-Calculations may performed on historical dates from 18 March 2019 onwards.
+  - one year history available

 Historical requests can take several minutes to perform.
 A request might be refused if the CPME calculation cluster is busy as there is an upper limit on the